-- Once the SAS Office receives your application and documentation, the next step is
+- Once Student Accessibility Services (SAS) receives your application and documentation,

-to schedule a consultation.
-The consultation will include a review of the ESA Policy
+The consultation will include a review of the ESA Policy and Agreements that must

 - If there is additional documentation required for approval consideration, the Director will explain what needs to be acquired.